 All previous smart glass technologies utilize large reflectors and semi-transparent glass to enable their display technology, but Xiaomi does away with this thanks to optical waveguides.
 Furthermore, the use of MicroLEDs has allowed the display to be discretely mounted inside the frame of the glasses themselves.

 While the glasses are still to be released to the public, they will undoubtedly become extremely popular.
-They could very well be used to replace many functions found in smartphones, including navigation, update alerts, and on-the-fly translation.
+They could very well replace many smartphone functions, including navigation, update alerts, and on-the-fly translation.

-Of course, aspects to the design need to be considered, including privacy and how Chinese products are well known for giving the Chinese government access to personal data on demand.
-The integration of the camera could potentially allow Xiaomi to use the device to recognize people walking past, thereby enabling the ability to track individuals of key interest.
+Of course, aspects of the design need to be considered, including privacy and how Chinese products are well known for giving the Chinese government access to personal data on demand.
+The camera integration could potentially allow Xiaomi to use the device to recognize people walking past, enabling the ability to track individuals of key interest.